 THE INVITATION

-You could fasten
+You can fasten

 feathers to it.